Very cool coastal course

 #7 is back into the grassy part of the park, hyzering in left or right to a basket mothered by scrub oak.

-#8 is completely in the open, with a mostly dry creek crossing about 275' from the tee.
+#8 is completely in the open after some gateway oaks, with a mostly dry creek crossing about 275' from the tee.

 #9 bends slightly right through mature pines, with nasty rough to the right, and a cable delineating the parking lot just behind the basket that is out of bounds.